rodeyseijkens/nixos-config/README.md

 It will also automatically copy the hardware configuration from `/etc/nixos/hardware-configuration.nix` to `./hosts/${host}/hardware-configuration.nix` so that the hardware configuration used is yours and not the default one.

-#### 6. Choose a host (desktop / desktop-work / laptop / vm)
+#### 6. Choose a host (desktop / desktop-office / desktop-work / laptop / vm)

 Now you will need to choose the host you want.
-It depends on whether you are using a desktop, work desktop, laptop, or VM (although VM can be really buggy).
+It depends on whether you are using a desktop, office desktop, work desktop, laptop, or VM (although VM can be really buggy).

 #### 7. Build the system